-- There are two kinds of motor neurons namely lower motor neurons and upper motor neurons.
+- There are two kinds of motor neurons: lower motor and upper motor neurons.

-- The lower motor neurons are responsible for transmitting the impulses from the spinal cord to the brain.
+- The lower motor neurons transmit impulses from the spinal cord to the brain.

-- The upper motor neurons are responsible for transmitting the impulses from the brain to the spinal cord.
+- The upper motor neurons transmit impulses from the brain to the spinal cord.